Originally posted: September 11th, 2017, with my updates: April 11th, 2023

 Japanese chains like Yoshinoya America have failed miserably outside of SoCal because they are nothing like Yoshinoya, Japan.
 On the other hand, Kura Sushi is most likely, like Japan (I have only been to Yoshinoya, Japan, so I can’t say for sure).

-I have been to kaiten or “revolving sushi bars” before, but since this was my first time to Kula (they now go by “Kura,” wtf), I enlisted the “baby duck” aka Lilee to come along to get the feedback from somebody who is super chill about the food, but she had been here before.
+I have been to kaiten or “revolving sushi bars” before, but this was my first time to Kula (they now go by “Kura,” wtf), so I enlisted the “baby duck,” aka Lilee, to come along to get her veteran feedback from somebody who is super chill and has had been a couple of times before.

 Japanese have a hard time pronouncing “L’s,” yet that has not stopped with them naming their brands Lexus or Kula (the Japanese pronunciation, Kura/くら).